dontjee/dontjee.github.com/_posts/2020-03-03-setting-up-git-running-under-WSL.markdown

 ```

 [More details are in the Microsoft release notes](https://docs.microsoft.com/en-us/windows/wsl/release-notes#build-17063) for setting default file permissions in the WSL partition and help configuring other mount options.

+## Update 5/12/2020

+An outcome of that change was that I was seeing file permissions changes from `644` to `755` when I edited a file in Visual Studio or any Windows application.
+To fix this, make sure that the `core.filemode` is set to false inside each git repository where you see the permissions being changed - `git config core.filemode false`.